In News & Blog, SCI Research, The Spin Magazine

 The study got underway in 2020, just before the seriousness of COVID-19 became apparent.
 It has an ambitious goal of recruiting 86 participants from either the Okanagan or Vancouver, who will be randomly allocated to one of two groups.
 Participants in one group will be asked to immediately follow an exercise program for six months.
 Participants in the other group (the control group) will be asked not to change their daily lifestyle for six months, and then begin the six-month exercise program.
 Regardless of when they start, each participant will be given access to a personal trainer to help them set up their exercise program, consisting of two to three hours of exercise per week at home or in a local fitness facility.

 Over the course of their six month exercise program, each participant will be required to make three visits to the testing sites (UBC Okanagan in Kelowna or Blusson Spinal Cord Centre in Vancouver), where they would be asked to provide blood samples, complete fitness tests, and take a brief test to see how the body responds to pressure and cold stimuli applied to the arm.
 In addition, the researchers will contact the participants by phone each week to provide them with motivational support and advice to help them stay on track with their exercise program.
-“We initially recruited nine people before the pandemic started, so we really started off with a bang those first three months,” says Martin Ginis.

 We have heard anecdotally that it’s been challenging to recruit participants for other studies as well, but this study has been especially challenging,” says Kenedy Olsen, a recent graduate of UBC Okanagan’s Bachelor of Human Kinetics Program who is Clinical Research Coordinator in Martin Ginis’ lab.
 “Initially, we believe there was hesitancy to participate in research post-pandemic due to the uncertainty of the risks.
 We would like to reassure people that we have extensive safety precautions in place for in-person visits to protect against COVID-19, and the majority of involvement in this study can be completed remotely as well.
 If anyone is hesitant to participate because of the risk of COVID-19, we are able to provide PPE as well as ensure our entire staff is wearing it as well during visits.
 We want to ensure all participants and staff members are kept safe during this process.”
-But Olsen admits that there are other obstacles discouraging would-be participants from signing on.

 “One of the biggest issues we’re now facing is that individuals are viewing the six-month time commitment as a challenge,” she says.
 “However, realistically, we only need participants to come to the lab three times.
 All exercise programs and counselling can be done from home, so if individuals are planning travel or other ventures, this hopefully shouldn’t be a barrier to participating.”

-While Martin Ginis concedes that low enrolment has been disheartening, she remains optimistic that more volunteers will come forward—particularly if they understand that their participation is a potential opportunity to be a part of meaningful change.
 “We designed this project to create a place for individuals with SCI to become more physically active and we are here to help them do so,” she says.
 “We want to do this study for the SCI community, and the science and results we get out of it is just a bonus in our eyes.
 This research project was designed with the input of over 250 people living with SCI and SCI clinicians.
 This is research designed by people with SCI for people with SCI.
 We take pride in being a lab that works with the community to ensure the projects we are completing will have meaningful results and actually impact the lives of the people they’re designed to help.”

 Additionally, says Olsen, there are perks for individual participants.